 =SUM(A1:A10) |

 This will add up the values in cells A1 through A10 and display the result in the cell where you entered the equation.
-(See Also: How To Create A Quadrant Chart In Google Sheets)
+(See Also: How To Add Number In A Column In Google Sheets)

 Common Equation Errors